benjamhbrs/EspriX/README.md

 # EspriX

- Writing and debating website coded for Ecole Polytechnique
+ Writing and debating website coded for Ecole Polytechnique with :
+ - chat / comment section
+ - files and images upload
+ - JavaScript dynamics